Speech-Language Pathology M.A. — Residential Program

 2023-2024 Open House Dates

-The program will be holding open house sessions in the spring of 2022 for interested applicants.
-During the open house, you'll meet with the Program Coordinators, Julie Hanks, Ed.D., and Nicole Reisfeld, SLPD, then have an opportunity to talk with current graduate students and tour our on-campus clinic.
-Those who are interested can stay for campus tours with the Graduate Admissions Counselor following the open house.
-To RSVP to attend, please send an email to our SLP 2022 email with your name, the date you would like to attend and how many people will be attending with you.
-You will then receive information about where to find the Department of Audiology and Speech-Language Sciences.
+We are holding several open house sessions in the fall of 2022 and spring of 2023 for interested applicants.
+During the open house, you'll meet with the Graduate Program Coordinator, Nicole Reisfeld, SLPD, and then have an opportunity to talk with current graduate students and tour our on-campus clinic.
+Those who are interested can stay for campus tours with staff from the Office of Admissions following the open house.
+To RSVP to attend, please send an email to our SLP 2023 email with your name, date you'd like to attend and how many people will be attending with you.
+We will respond to your email with information about where to find our department.

 - Oct.
 13, 2023, from 11 a.m.-1 p.m.